desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/index.rst

 ==================

 This directory contains production runs of the spectroscopic data reduction pipeline.
-Each different run is contained in different PRODNAME subdirectory.
+Each different run is contained in different SPECPROD subdirectory.

 The desispec code refers to this location with the environment variable
 $DESI_SPECTRO_REDUX .
 The canonical location is $DESI_ROOT/spectro/redux,